 The final numbers for 2017's advertising revenue aren't out just yet - we expect them some time this spring - but because the survey is drawn from first-party data, we're confident that actual advertising totals will be within this range.

 2. New technology will allow fresh ad content on older podcast episodes.

-The IAB study was also one of the first we've seen that measured the rise in dynamic ad insertion technology.
+The IAB study was also one of the first we've seen that measured the rise in dynamic ad insertion technology (see our explainer on dynamic ad insertion technology here).
 It found that between 2015 and 2016, dynamically inserted ads went from 37% of all ad inventory to 56%.

 What is dynamic ad insertion?
 Compared to traditional ads that are "baked in" to the audio file of the show, this technology allows publishers to remove and update ad slots in older episodes of their podcasts.
 As a result, ad inventory can remain up to date with fresh ads, and sponsors have the opportunity to insert ads into older episodes.
 For series that listeners need to consume from start to finish, like narrative nonfiction podcasts, this technology can be very powerful.
 We'll explain dynamic ad insertion in depth in a later blog post - this technology is still on the rise and it will no doubt lead to big changes in the industry when it's widely adopted.

 3. Sponsors continue to see the value in the host-listener relationship.

 Podcasts remain an outlier when it comes to digital media.
 IAB states that "host read ads continue to be the preferred mechanism” for ad delivery.
 Despite all of the changes in the industry, 60% of ads in 2016 were host read, while 40% were pre-produced.
 Compare that to 2015's numbers, where 63% of ads were host-read and 37% were pre-produced.
 For an explanation of the differences between the two types of ads, read our primer here.